 To shoot macro with this lens and extension tubes while getting a depth-of-field that produces enough depth of field, I have to shoot at around 48mm with the extension tubes, at an f-stop between 22 and 32.
 The extension tubes are the only way I can control the magnification ratio.
-I had to experiment with the various combination of tubes, which meant taking many test shots, removing one of the tubes, re-attaching the lens, etc.
+I had to experiment with the various tubes, which meant taking many test shots, removing one of the tubes, re-attaching the lens, etc.

 Macro Moments was created by avid macro photographer, Susan Gutterman, to share the beauty of macro photography and learn from other photographers.
 A new challenge begins on the 1st and 3rd Wednesday of each month.
 The winner’s photo may be featured on her blog and used as the banner in the announcement for the next challenge.